Pekalongan: Climate

 Pekalongan has a tropical rainforest climate (Af) with moderate rainfall from June to October and heavy to very heavy rainfall from November to May.

 Administrative districts

-Pekalongan city is divided into four districts, listed below with their areas and their populations at the 2010 Census, and the latest official estimates (for mid 2019).
+Pekalongan city is divided into four districts, listed below with their areas and their populations as of 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages (all classed as urban kelurahan) in each district, and their post codes.

 Note: (a) except the kelurahan of Tirto, which has a post code of 51151.

 Transportation

-Pekalongan city is easy to reach because Pekalongan is city crossings between Jakarta and Surabaya.
-Pekalongan is connected to Trans-Java Expressway by Pemalang-Batang Toll Road.
-All passenger trains from west or east are stop at Pekalongan train station.
+Pekalongan is a road and rail crossing point between Jakarta and Surabaya.
+Pekalongan is connected to the Trans-Java Expressway by the Pemalang-Batang Toll Road.
+All passenger trains from west or east stop at Pekalongan train station.

-Tourism Place
+Tourism Places

 Pekalongan has many tourism places, such as: